eikek/fit4s/README.md

 - add LapMsg to database
 - cleanup playground test mess
 - catch logging from java.util.logging
+- mima for the libraries
+- [x] config file with db data and timezone, init command creates this file
+  - decided against a config file, just use env vars it's only a few values
 - [x] fix invalid gps values showing up as valid
 - [x] fix missing session values using corresponding records
 - [x] add tags to import cmd